minio/docs/source/reference/minio-mc/mc-mirror.rst

    For example, consider an active ``mc mirror --overwrite`` synchronizing content from Source to Destination.

-   If an object on Source changes, ``my mirror --overwrite`` synchronizes and overwrites any matching file on Destination.
+   If an object on Source changes, ``mc mirror --overwrite`` synchronizes and overwrites any matching file on Destination.

    Without ``--overwrite``, if an object already exists on the Destination, the mirror process fails to synchronize that object.
    ``mc mirror`` logs an error and continues to synchronize other objects.